nlimtung/shopTO/README.md

 <br>

 ## Technologies used
-- Django/Python, Javascript, CSS, HTML, PostgreSQL, AWS (for hosting images)
+- Django/Python, Javascript, CSS, HTML, PostgreSQL, AWS (for hosting images), Heroku (for deployment)

 <br>

 ## Planned future enhancements

-Implement the ability for users to make comments businesses and directly message them.
+Implement the ability for users to make comments on businesses and their products, and for private messaging between businesses and customers.

 ## Wireframe, project planning board, and ERD

-1. Wireframes
+1. ### Wireframes

     (a) unlogged in user landing page
     ![](https://i.imgur.com/YmU0JER.png)